- Contractors' Corner

 Additionally, the update focused on saving ratepayer funds while meeting the original objectives of the LTCP.
 The implementation schedule was revised to fit the rate model.

-The City's requirement to address CSOs is based on the Clean Water Act of 1972, the CSO Control Policy of 1994, the subsequent Wet Weather Water Quality Act of 2002, and the City's Consent Order and discharge permit from the Nebraska Department of Environmental Quality (NDEQ).
+The City's requirement to address CSOs is based on the Clean Water Act of 1972, the CSO Control Policy of 1994, the subsequent Wet Weather Water Quality Act of 2002, and the City's Consent Order and discharge permit from the Nebraska Department of Environment and Energy (NDEE).

 During development of the 2009 LTCP more than 140 community volunteers served on basin and community advisory panels.
 Initially, these groups met and developed eight non-monetary criteria used in determining the best and most cost-effective solutions outlined in the LTCP.
 The criteria included the following: